rmit-ir/NeurIPS-MMU-RAG/README.md

 # MMU-RAG @ NeurIPS 2025

-This project is for the MMU-RAG challenge at NeurIPS 2025.
+This project is for the [MMU-RAG challenge at NeurIPS 2025](https://agi-lti.github.io/MMU-RAGent/), which we won the 1st place in the live RAG-Arena evaluation.

 ## Purpose